 Board of Directors

-A Board consisting of men and women from the business community, non-profit, and private sector governs the Police Athletic League.
-The Board oversees the budget in order to maintain sufficient funds to operate the program.
+A volunteer Board consisting of men and women from the business community, non-profit and government sectors governs the Police Athletic League.
+The Board oversees fundraising for the program to try to provide sufficient funding to support the program.

 Help support educational and recreational programs provided through the Baltimore County Police Athletic League!

 Donations may be made by using Pay Pal, select donate button, or by mail directed to: